ENCCS/containers/content/index.rst

 See also
 --------
 Docker provides plenty of educational materials for users.
 Therefore, checking `Docker official website <https://docs.docker.com/get-started/>`_ is highly recommended.
-The same can be stated about `Singularity <https://sylabs.io/guides/latest/user-guide/>`_ , where one can find many compelling examples with relevant details.
+The same can be stated about `Singularity <https://sylabs.io/guides/latest/user-guide/>`_, where one can find many compelling examples with relevant details.

-TensorFlow and Horovorod documentation are also good sources of learning about commands and their proper use.

 Credits
 -------